Krakow

 Nativity scene in St. Bernard's Church

 It is on Wigilia that Kraków's churches also debut their holiday 'szopki' - which unlike the rather bonkers local mutation ('szopki krakowskie'), more resemble traditional nativity scenes centred around baby Jesus in the manger.
 As you wander the Old Town between December 24th and February 2nd, don't miss the chance to check out some of these elaborate displays.
-Of particular note are St. Bernard's Church, which usually has the most expansive and extensively motorised nativity in town; the Pijarów Church, which has developed a reputation for having each year’s most unconventional szopka on display in its crypt; and the Kapucynów Church where you can see one of the most popular szopki in Poland, dating back to the 19th century.
+Of particular note are St. Bernardine's Church, which usually has the most expansive and extensively motorised nativity in town; the Kapucynów Church, where you can see one of the most popular szopki in Poland, dating back to the 19th century; and the Church of Our Lady of Perpetual Help, which has a wonderfully kitsch nativity scene full of moving dolls that the kids will love.

 Christmas Day (December 25th)